dkershaw10/docs-specs/best-practices-concept.md

 This topic describes a series of best practices that can help your apps get the best out of Microsoft Graph - whether that's through best ways to learn about using Microsoft Graph, performance improvements, or making your app more reliable for end-users.

 SHOULD WE LIST THE SET OF BEST PRACTICES, OR RELY ON THE AUTO-GENERATED "IN THIS ARTICLE" TOC?
+Adam/Ayuba say use automated ToC

+ANOTHER TOPIC: App registration best practices and key management best practices.
+Not specific to Graph, but...

 ## Learning about Microsoft Graph